Firebird1029/cs419-project-group-15/README.md

 npm install
 ```

 You will need a `.env.local` in the root directory and a `.env` in the `api/` folder with the relevant Supabase environment variables in each file.
+You can find them here: <https://docs.google.com/document/d/1gc9dUpL6MRiZikNFrAJylOsWyr1DOXzu1rsd3XfYvjk/edit>.

 ## Local Development